fde-capu/ft_services/README.md

 42 São Paulo
 ------------
-This is the current project I am working on.
-It is an introduction to Kubernetes.
+It is an introduction study to Kubernetes.
-The proposal is sumarized on this chart:
+The proposal:

 ![alt text](https://github.com/fde-capu/ft_services/chart.png "Logo Title Text 1")